 - Classroom Interruptions: At Sage Collegiate, we recognize our obligation to minimize the number of classroom interruptions so that scholars and teachers may maximize learning time in the classroom and minimize disruptions.
 Any item (i.e., homework, lunch), that needs to be delivered to scholars must be brought to the Front Office and not to classrooms.
-Staff members will ensure students get their items in a timely manner. - Teacher Contact: Parents are encouraged to communicate with their child's teacher.
+Staff members will ensure students get their items in a timely manner. - Social Media comments: The team does not actively monitor messages on social media; we simply do not have the staffing capacity.
+Please reach out directly to teachers or the appropriate staff with a question/concern.
+We reserve the right to delete comments on social media. - Teacher Contact: Parents are encouraged to communicate with their child's teacher.
 Teachers are not available for unscheduled phone calls or visits during school hours.
 Messages may be left for teachers with the Front Office, and families will have a phone number that they can use for teachers.
-When leaving a voicemail message, please leave your name and your child's name, a phone number and time you may be reached, and a brief message regarding the reason for the call.
-Teachers will return a parent's call within two business days.
+When leaving a voicemail or emailing, message, please identify yourself and your scholar.
+Please provide a phone number and time you may be reached, and a brief message regarding the reason for the call/email.
+Teachers will return a parent's call/email within two business days.
 Please remember that messages will not be received until after the instructional day ends.
 Teachers are also available through their Sage Collegiate email address, which is the preferred means of communication with instructional staff.
+Teachers will provide their contact information, including phone numbers and email addresses in the introductory letter to scholars' families during the first week of school, as well as on the cover page of the scholar's homework folder.
+Teacher emails are also linked on our staffing page.